 Peppers and chilies are definitely bringing that fire energy to the table.
 The spicier you get, the more fire you invoke.
 Many peppers are used to help speed up spells, and I would certainly love to speed up the return of the sun.

-- Cheddar Corn Soup - These cheesy soup has a surprising kick.
+- Cheddar Corn Soup - This cheesy soup made with cheddar with chilies has a surprising kick.

-- Mexican Mac & Cheese - We've got plenty of cheese plus peppers, onions, and garlic.
+- Mexican Mac & Cheese - We've got plenty of cheese plus peppers, onions, and garlic, not to mention chicken and corn.

 - Jalapeno Cream Cheese-Stuffed Burgers - Mix some jalapenos with some cream cheese and stuff it inside a juicy burger.

-- Jalapeno Hush Puppies - We're frying up balls of spicy batter, and it's so awesome.
+- Jalapeno Hush Puppies - We're frying up balls of spicy corn batter, and it's so awesome.

 - Peanut Butter & Jelly Burger - We've got pepper jelly or chili jam plus smoky cheddar.
 Oh, and bacon, of course.
 This one will put you right over the top.